3tternp/3tternp/README.md

 - 🤔 I’m looking for help with different frameworks for Security compliance
 - 💬 Ask me about Audit and GRC.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Sarcasm and Thug-life
+- ⚡ Fun fact: Sarcastic reply and Ultimate Thug-life